Who Does my Rottweiler Prefer?

 Instinct Will Take Over

-Dogs have been domesticated for thousands of years, but that doesn’t mean that their internal, ancient instincts won’t take over when it matters.
+Dogs have been domesticated for thousands of years, but that doesn’t mean their internal, ancient instincts won’t take over when it matters.

 How Does a Rottweiler Decide Who to Pick?